lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Functional Programming without pretention.
 No monads required.
 It is a workhorse replacement for your PHP, your Ruby, your Python, your Node.js and it can do multiple things at the same time.
 And it offers a web framework which gives you as much abstraction as it can with minimal weird magic.
 It is simply building on top of the powerful abstractions that escaped Ericsson in 1998.
 And some macros.

 Building with Elixir you join a community that has spawned, grown and progressed without a megacorp at the helm.
 An ecosystem that is stable and where code rarely churns or changes.
-A language that was considered largely complete several years ago.
+A language that was considered largely complete several years ago, an announcement that received massive applause.
 The language is mostly being polished at this point.
 Meanwhile the ecosystem grows around it.
 That is where the innovation happens.
 Outside of the core.

 Layers of good, thoughtful design gives us something fundamentally different.